 Appointment, remuneration, resignation, removal, powers, duties, liabilities, qualifications, disqualifications etc. of auditors under the Companies Ordinance, 1984.
 Appointment of auditor under Section 177 of the Income Tax Ordinance 2001; investigations and appointment of inspectors under the Companies Ordinance, 1984.
-International Auditing Standards and Guidelines: pronouncement and technical release, issued by professional institutes of Pakistan; knowledge on ICMAP Act; Regulation and Code of Ethics; Professional Code of Ethics and Behaviour International Federation issued bv Accountants (IFAC) Rules of professional conduct; professional responsibility liability of auditor with regard to fraud and error; misconduct; negligence; expectation gap; insider dealing.
+International Auditing Standards and Guidelines; pronouncement and technical release, issued by professional institutes of Pakistan; knowledge on ICMAP Act; Regulation and Code of Ethics; Professional Code of Ethics and Behaviour issued by International Federation of Accountants (IFAC) Rules of professional conduct; professional responsibility and liability of auditor with regard to fraud and error; misconduct; negligence; expectation gap; insider dealing.
 Responsibility of management, responsibility of auditors, reporting non compliance.
-Regulation of audit developments in auditing theories and their implications for the profession.
+Regulation of audit and developments in auditing theories and their implications for the profession.